 How to avoid Overeating During the Holidays

 Although social expectation to overindulge is strong during the festive seasons, there are ways to enjoy great holiday meals and treats without going overboard, feeling guilty or giving up your health goals.
-Here are a few practical tips on how to do just that and avoid food coma:
+Here are a few practical tips on how to do just that and avoid the holiday binge eating and “food coma”:

-Eat breakfast, always
+1. Eat breakfast, always

 Even if you had a massive Thanksgiving or Christmas meal the night before or had plenty of alcohol, make sure that you still have a small breakfast to start the day.
 During festivities, it is too easy to get out of balance by skipping meals and getting into a chaotic routine with food, which in turn brings your blood sugar out of whack.
 Make sure you stick to daily breakfast, you will thank yourself in January!